 It's a lovely segment.
 This show can be packed full of padding at times, but here we see just how economically it can communicate ideas when it wants to.
 Simple, powerful and effective.

 An oil derrick.
 A bunch of guys in hard hats working on the oil derrick.
 Nimoy sums up just what an average, hardworking guy the foreman is, emphasising his ordinariness.
-He's a hunter and something odd happened to him.
+He's a hunter and something odd happened to him while out hunting.

 Reenactment time!
 The hunter goes into the forest in his hi-vis gear.
 He's a handsome, craggy looking guy, like a character from an old Western.
 He had just shot an elk thiiiiiiiiiis big, when "something happened beyond the range of his experience".
 We see a man silhouetted on a hill.
 He passed out.
 On awaking, he "stumbled through the forest in a dazed condition".
 The hunter (who is re-enacting his own story) is not a great actor, and his desperate stumbling looks quite similar to his ordinary walking.